Law Office of Kelli Y. Allen, PLLC Same-day consultations available for emergency cases.

 Do You Require Legal Representation in a Divorce Case?

-Contact the Charlotte divorce lawyer at the Law Office of Kelli Y. Allen, PPLC if you have questions about equitable division or need to negotiate a fair marital settlement agreement.
+Contact the Charlotte divorce lawyer at the Law Office of Kelli Y. Allen, PLLC if you have questions about equitable division or need to negotiate a fair marital settlement agreement.
 Our attorney can evaluate your separate and marital assets, identify your priorities, and develop a plan that achieves the most beneficial property distribution.

 Real Testimonials, Real Cases